 • Visual fatigue: If your child tires easily when reading and writing in print, learning braille may give him access to information with less fatigue.

-• Learning media assessment: When your child’s teacher of students with visual impairments conducts a learning media assessment for your child, if there is a significant difference between what your child is able to comprehend and what he is actually able to read in print, braille may be an option to consider.
+• Learning media assessment: When your child’s TVI conducts a learning media assessment for your child, if there is a significant difference between what your child is able to comprehend and what he is actually able to read in print, braille may be an option to consider.

-If your child needs to start learning braille after having learned to read print, the teacher of students with visual impairments will most likely begin gradually, perhaps by using braille in fun and functional ways.
-For example, your child may bring in his DVD collection to school so that they can put braille labels on them, or they can play card games using braille.
+If your child needs to start learning braille after having learned to read print, the TVI will most likely begin gradually, perhaps by using braille in fun and functional ways.
 Once your child develops some skills with braille, the teacher may ask your child to start using braille for certain classroom or homework activities.
-For example, rather than writing his spelling words three times, the teacher may ask him to print them once and braille them twice.
-As your child becomes more knowledgeable, the teacher of students with visual impairments will help him to consider the tasks he needs to do and determine whether the use of print or braille will be more efficient for each one.
+As your child becomes more knowledgeable, the TVI will help them to consider the tasks that need to be completed and determine whether the use of print or braille will be more efficient for each one.

 There are a variety of ways for children with low vision to read and write.
-The important point is to find, with the help of the teacher of students with visual impairments and other professionals on your child’s educational team, the combination of methods and tools that work best for your child.
+The important point is to find, with the help of the TVI and other professionals on your child’s educational team, the combination of methods and tools that work best for your child.